RobertoPaulino/web-crawler/README.md

 - Stays within the domain of the starting URL
 - Configurable maximum number of pages to crawl
 - Provides a detailed report with the count of internal links to each page
-- Web interface with HTMX for interactive crawling
+- Modern web interface with real-time updates
 - Export results to CSV file
 - **SEO Analysis**: Extracts and reports on key SEO metrics including:
   - Page titles and meta descriptions